Smart Sales Process Design | Start with the End in Mind

 Your sales numbers at each stage meaningful.

-Sales process design is a choice, not a CRM default.
 Design the sales process as the ‘one-truth’ within your sales function.

 Plus – if the sales team performance starts to drift – bringing it back on track is a walk in the park if you’re working on a standardised sales process, with a common language and targets that all generate from a single and universally understood sales process.